core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 5. If X needs to access OPT before having removed the i-th OSCORE layer or in order to remove the i-th OSCORE layer, then this algorithm moves to step 9.
 Otherwise, this algorithm moves to step 6.

-6. If OPT is the Uri-Host or Uri-Port option, then this algorithm moves to step 7.
+6. If OPT is the Uri-Host or Uri-Port Option, then this algorithm moves to step 7.
 Otherwise, this algorithm moves to step 8.

-7. If M includes the Proxy-Scheme or Proxy-Scheme-Number option, then this algorithm moves to step 8.
+7. If M includes the Proxy-Scheme or Proxy-Scheme-Number Option, then this algorithm moves to step 8.
 Otherwise, this algorithm moves to step 9.

 8. The sender endpoint determines that OPT will be processed as if it was specified as Class E for OSCORE, i.e., to be both encrypted and integrity-protected.
 Then, the sender enpoint terminates this algorithm.

-9. The sender endpoint determines that OPT will be processed as per its original Class U or I. Then, the sender enpoint terminates this algorithm.
+9. The sender endpoint determines that OPT will be processed as per its original Class U or I for OSCORE.
+Then, the sender enpoint terminates this algorithm.

 ## Processing of an Outgoing Request {#outgoing-requests}

 The rules from {{general-rules}} apply when processing an outgoing request message, with the following addition.

-When an application endpoint applies multiple OSCORE layers in sequence to protect an outgoing request, and it uses an OSCORE Security Context shared with the other application endpoint, then the first OSCORE layer MUST be applied by using that Security Context.
+When a source application endpoint applies multiple OSCORE layers in sequence to protect an outgoing request, and it uses an OSCORE Security Context shared with the other application endpoint, then the first OSCORE layer MUST be applied by using that Security Context.

 ## Processing of an Incoming Request {#incoming-requests}